glshort/greenhouse-sw/README.md

 ### Preamble
  1. Use the raspberry pi imager to flash a microsd for the pi, recommended:
     - Pi Zero 2 W
-    - 64-bit Raspberry-Pi OS Life (no desktop)
+    - 64-bit Raspberry-Pi OS Lite (no desktop)
     - 32GB card
  3. Edit the settings before flashing:
     - Set the network name (I like `greenhouse1` and so on)